doherty100/azuresandbox/README.md

 Dedicated spoke | AzureBastionSubnet | 10.73.9.128/27 | 10.73.9.128 | 10.73.9.159 | 32
 Dedicated spoke | Reserved for future use | 10.73.9.160/27 | 10.73.9.160 | 10.73.9.191 | 32
 Dedicated spoke | Reserved for future use | 10.73.9.192/26 | 10.73.9.192 | 10.73.9.255 | 64

+#### Deploy customized quick starts

+The quick starts must be deployed in the following order:

+1. [terraform-azurerm-vnet-hub](./terraform-azurerm-vnet-hub/) establishes a shared hub virtual network and shared services.
+1. [terraform-azurerm-vnet-spoke](./terraform-azurerm-vnet-spoke/) establishes a dedicated spoke virtual network.
+1. [terraform-azurerm-vm-windows](./terraform-azurerm-vm-windows/) implements a dedicated Windows Server virtual machine connected to the dedicated spoke virtual network.
+1. [terraform-azurerm-vwan](./terraform-azurerm-vwan/) connects the shared hub virtual network and the dedicated spoke virtual network to remote users or a private network.